Eczema Treatment in Charlotte

 - Anti-inflammatory topical creams to manage itch

-- Antihistamines to control itch at night
+- Antihistamines to control itch and allergies at night, when symptoms often worsen

 - Calcineurin inhibitors to reduce your immune response